coinZee/discord-terminal/README.md

 4. Start the bot: `python main.py`

 ## Usage

-Once the bot is running and connected to your Discord server, you can use the following commands:

 - Invite the bot to your server, type in any channel the bot has access to, the command will run.
 - /ctrl_c to kill current process